napari/docs/docs/plugins/building_a_plugin/best_practices.md

 databases.
 As a napari plugin it's particularly important to do this (and especially for Windows users).
-If someone tries to use the built-in plugin manager to *uninstall* your plugin, open file handles and resources may cause the process to fail or even leave your plugin in an "installed-but-unuseable" state.
+If someone tries to use the built-in plugin manager to *uninstall* your plugin, open file handles and resources may cause the process to fail or even leave your plugin in an "installed-but-unusable" state.

 Don't do this: